Dragon Shrine

 Giant jet black helmet.

-Something darker than their outward appearance dwells in the sentries that were charged with a mission to protect the ritual place.
+Something darker than their outward appearance dwells in the sentries that have a mission to protect the ritual place imposed upon them.

 Jet black straight sword endowed with an extremely sturdy making.

 The large-build warriors are in the ritual place.
-They continue to protect someone.
+They continually protect someone.
 Or are they testing the qualifications to meet them?

 However, the description for the drakekeeper armor notes that something darker than its jet-black metal hides within these golems, and they are most resistant to both generic magic and lightning.
-Taken together, and the drakekeepers were clearly created using Dark magic.
+Factor in the darknight stone we can loot from the preceding aerie, and the drakekeepers were clearly created using Dark magic.
 In all likelihood, Aldia has Velka to thank.
 A chest near the first drakekeeper we encounter contains the robes of the Goddess of Sin’s priests, indicative of both their presence and association with the golems.
 With how embedded Drangleic’s priesthood is in the shrine, they were the ones most likely bridging the gap between the Aldian sorcerers and Archdrake clerics, helping create Dark golems for Aldia and warming the priestesses to heretical sorceries.
 They may even be the ones who introduced the sorcerer and his followers to the Dark arts in the first place.

 Whatever the case, Aldia was still squarely focused on dragons.
 Shanalotte claims to be a “dragon child” (竜の子) despite appearing human at a glance.
 However, the girl’s draping attire admittedly hides much of her body, with bandages enwrapping her exposed left arm and her hair always covering the right side of her face.
 All of this suggests that she is trying to hide something about her body, and the fact that she only mentions relation to dragons at the end of our journey together reinforces that impression.
 Therefore, Shanalotte is probably a half-dragon crossbreed like Priscilla, the other half presumably human based on her stature.
 The apparent lack of symmetry to her traits, as well as more obvious dragon characteristics like horns or a tail, can be blamed on a more artificial origin.
 The woman says that humans created her as part of overcoming the “karma” of undeath which Aldia is so obsessed about.
 This makes it safe to assume him and his followers her creators.